isomerpages/pa-cdcvouchers/index.md

   - infopic:
       title: About CDC Vouchers Scheme 2026 (January)
       id: infopic
-      description: Additional $300 CDC Vouchers 2026 in January for every Singaporean household to help with daily expenses.
+      description: $300 CDC Vouchers 2026 in January for every Singaporean household to help with daily expenses.
       button: Find out more
       alt: CDC Identifier and Budget Logo
       url: /about